Darxo/Hardened/README.md

 ### Skills

 - **Bandage Ally** now also treats any injury which was received at most 1 round ago
+- **Dazed** no longer reduces the Stamina by 25%.
+It now increases the fatigue cost of all non-attacks by 25%
 - **Distracted** (caused by **Throw Dirt**) now reduces the damage by 20% (down from 35%) and disables the targets Zone of Control during the effect
 - **Encourage** (granted by **Supporter**) can no longer make someone confident and it no longer requires the user to have a higher morale than the target per tile distance.
 - **Hand-to-Hand Attack** is now enabled if you carry an empty throwing weapon in your main hand.